 Unlike the pink colours of the city, this characteristic blue dye issues from a plant called isatis tinctoria, and more commonly known as woad.
 This plant used in the maceration of the dye was renowned in the Toulouse region in the Renaissance.

 The harvest of the leaves, and the elaboration of the dye result in balls or shells called cocagnes, from which the dye is extracted.
 This is the origin of the expression 'Land of Cockaigne', which came to mean 'land of plenty'.
 The Toulouse traders became considerably richer as blue became increasingly fashionable in the 15th century.
 So today you can enjoy the magnificent mansions built in the city at that time, and which now appear with their beautiful… pink facades.

 Push open the door of La Fleurée de Pastel, a small boutique with old-world charm that features dyed creations based on natural colours, such as silks or cottons with deep and authentic blues, but also beautiful soaps.
-(Closed as of January 2016, but planning to open again during the year).

 La Fleurée de Pastel